Feedback-limited Accretion: Variable Luminosity from Growing Planets: Summary

 \section{Summary}

 The accretion on to giant planets and their associated luminosity can produce observational signatures that reveal the process of planet formation.
-In this work we used 2D hydrodynamical simulations to study how the accretion and luminosity of a gas giant affects the circumplanetary disc, and the surrounding gap.
+In this work we study how the accretion and luminosity of a gas giant affects the circumplanetary disc, and the surrounding gap.
 We extended the procedure used in \cite{montesinos15} by taking into account the accretion on to the planet, and computing the planet luminosity accordingly.
-We have shown that planet accretion feedback does not prevent the development of detectable accretion rates.
+Our simulations show that planet accretion feedback decreases the accretion rate by at most a 50\%, suggesting that detectable accretion luminosities can develop{, although further studies that accurately resolve the accretion and heating in the CPD region are still required to verify this result.}

-Our simulations show that while the planetary feedback is able to partially deplete the circumplanetary disc and reduce its accretion rate, the drop in accretion and luminosity is less than 50\%.
-At this point the planet still has luminosities above $10^{-4}-10^{-3} \textrm{L}_\odot$, that can produce detectable signatures.
-We note that this occurs even if only a $10\%$ of the planet luminosity is absorbed by the surrounding gas, which is quite plausible since previous studies show that the CPD remains both geometrically and optically thick.
-The CPD temperature is also increased by the planet luminosity, and can produce a signal of between 5--15 $\textrm{mJy}$ at 20--25 $\mu \textrm{m}$.
-This flux is due to both the inner accretion disc nearby the planet, and the gas heated up further out.
-The fraction coming from either component depends on the feedback efficiency factor considered in our models.
+Interestingly, the feedback perturbs the dynamics of the gas surrounding the planet, creating vortices and making the accretion rate on to the planet vary stochastically.
+Such variation pattern is very different to the one produced by a planet in an eccentric orbit, which is characterised by a well-defined periodicity.
+Monitoring over several orbits would therefore allow to disentangle which or both processes are relevant once a proto-planet candidate is identified.

-The feedback effects are not limited to the CPD -- the gap carved by the planet is partially refilled due to the coupling between the planet luminosity and accretion, and to a lesser extent due to the increase in the gap temperature and viscous torque.
-Finally, the orbital velocity of the gap becomes more Keplerian due to the change in the pressure gradient, and vortex structures are formed near the planet and transported towards the gap when the planet feedback is turned on.
-These effects may influence the dust transport and evolution, by changing the rate of concentration of particles at the dust traps.
+The feedback effects are not limited to the CPD -- the gap carved by the planet is partially heated up and refilled, making the pressure profile smoother.
+As a consequence, the orbital velocity in the gap becomes more Keplerian.
+This is likely to influence the dust transport and evolution by decreasing the rate of concentration of particles at the dust traps.

-To conclude, understanding planet accretion feedback is both important to correctly interpret the accretion signatures of proto-planet candidates, and to properly model the hydrodynamics of discs, especially in the CPD and gap regions.
+To conclude, understanding planet accretion feedback is both important to correctly interpret the accretion signatures of proto-planet candidates, and to properly model the gas and dust dynamics in the CPD and gap regions.